Biotin deficiency: Biochemistry

 Biotin is a coenzyme for five carboxylases in the human body (propionyl-CoA carboxylase, methylcrotonyl-CoA carboxylase, pyruvate carboxylase, and 2 forms of acetyl-CoA carboxylase.)
 Therefore, biotin is essential for amino acid catabolism, gluconeogenesis, and fatty acid metabolism.
 Biotin is also necessary for gene stability because it is covalently attached to histones.
 Biotinylated histones play a role in repression of transposable elements and some genes.
 Normally, the amount of biotin in the body is regulated by dietary intake, biotin transporters (monocarboxylate transporter 1 and sodium-dependent multivitamin transporter), peptidyl hydrolase biotinidase (BTD), and the protein ligase holocarboxylase synthetase.
 When any of these regulatory factors are inhibited, biotin deficiency could occur.

 Diagnosis

-The most reliable and commonly used methods for determining biotin status in the body are: